ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ## Keyboard Strokes Emulation

+WinAPI provides the simplest way to emulate a keystroke in the application window.
+There are several subroutines or functions with the similar behavior like SendMessage, SendMessageCallback, SendNotifyMessage, PostMessage and PostThreadMessage.
+All these functions will send a message to the window with the specified [handle](http://stackoverflow.com/questions/902967/what-is-a-windows-handle) or identifier.

+Let's create new file with a *send.au3* name and this content:

 TODO: Write about example with input text in Notepad window

 TODO: Give example with bare WinAPI (for C++ programmers)

 TODO: Write about tricks with random timeouts

+interception
+2. **Operation system**.
+You can substitute or modify some libraries or drivers of operation system.
+This allows you to trace the interaction between game application and OS.
+Another way is launching game application under an emulator of the operation system like Wine.
+Emulators have an advanced logging system often.
+Thus, you will get a detailed information about each step of the game application work.

+embedding
+2. **Operation system**.
+Components of the operation system able to be modified for becoming controlled by the bot application.
+You can modify a keyboard driver and allow a bot to notify the OS about keyboard actions through the driver for example.
+Thus, OS will not have possibility to distinguish whether the keyboard event really happened or it was embed by the bot.
+Also you can use a standard OS interface of applications interaction to notify game application about the embedded by bot keyboard events.

 ## Extra Keyboard Driver